-Peri-implant soft-tissue augmentation interventions are indicated prior to or after insertion of the final implant-supported prosthesis in sites presenting unfavorable structural features that are associated with or may predispose to the occurrence of inflammatory peri-implant pathosis, soft-tissue deformities, and/or suboptimal esthetics (Thoma et al., 2018).
-Depending on their primary therapeutic goal, peri-implant soft-tissue augmentation interventions may be broadly classified into two categories: (1) Peri-implant soft-tissue phenotype modification (Tavelli et al., 2021) and (2) Treatment of peri-implant marginal mucosa defects (PMMDs), also known as periimplant soft-tissue dehiscences (Zucchelli et al., 2019).
+Peri-implant soft tissue augmentation interventions are indicated before or after insertion of the final implant-supported prosthesis in sites presenting unfavourable structural features that are associated with or may predispose to the occurrence of inflammatory periimplant pathosis, soft tissue deformities, and/or sub-optimal aesthetics (Thoma et al., 2018).
+Depending on their primary therapeutic goal, peri-implant soft tissue augmentation interventions may be broadly classified in two categories: peri-implant soft tissue phenotype modification (Tavelli et al., 2021), and treatment of peri-implant marginal mucosa defects (PMMDs), also known as peri-implant soft tissue dehiscences (Zucchelli et al., 2019).

-The peri-implant phenotype has been defined as the morphologic and dimensional features characterizing the clinical presentation of the tissues that surround and support osseointegrated implants (Avila-Ortiz et al., 2020).
+The peri-implant phenotype has been defined as the morphological and dimensional features characterizing the clinical presentation of the tissues that surround and support osseointegrated implants (Avila-Ortiz et al., 2020).
 The peri-implant phenotype is constituted by a soft tissue and a bone component.
-While the peri-implant bone phenotype is primarily determined by the bone thickness (BT), the peri-implant soft-tissue phenotype includes three key elements with different clinical and therapeutic implications: the keratinized mucosa width (KMW), the mucosal thickness (MT), and the supracrestal tissue height (STH).
-On the other hand, PMMDs are alterations of the peri-implant soft-tissue architecture characterized by an apical discrepancy of the mucosal margin respective to its ideal position with or without exposure of transmucosal prosthetic components or the implant fixture surface (Gamborena & Avila-Ortiz, 2021).
+While the peri-implant bone phenotype is primarily determined by the bone thickness (BT), the peri-implant soft tissue phenotype includes three key elements with different clinical and therapeutic implications: the keratinized mucosa width (KMW), the mucosal thickness (MT), and the supracrestal tissue height (STH).
+On the other hand, PMMDs are alterations of the peri-implant soft tissue architecture characterized by an apical discrepancy of the mucosal margin with respect to its ideal position with or without exposure of transmucosal prosthetic components or the implant fixture surface (Gamborena & Avila-Ortiz, 2021).

-Over the past decade, a variety of surgical modalities for periimplant soft-tissue phenotype modification (i.e., augmentation of KMW, MT, and/or STH) and correction of PMMDs using different techniques and graft materials have consolidated or emerged.
-In parallel, a plethora of true and surrogate endpoints of interest (Chambrone & Armitage, 2016) and assessment methods to monitor the results of therapy have also been developed.
+Over the past decade, a variety of surgical modalities for periimplant soft tissue phenotype modification (i.e., augmentation of KMW, MT, and/or STH) and correction of PMMDs using different techniques and graft materials have consolidated or emerged.
+In parallel, a variety of true and surrogate endpoints of interest (Chambrone & Armitage, 2016) and assessment methods to monitor the results of therapy have also been developed.
 Research outcomes, also known as endpoints or events, are variables that are recorded during a study to assess the impact that a given intervention or exposure has on the health of a given population.
-Assessment and interpretation of outcomes is an essential component of research as this allows to test the validity of the hypothesis (Sanz & Vignoletti, 2014).
-Standardization of core research outcomes can help guiding future research, decrease potential biases, and allow
+Assessment and interpretation of outcomes is an essential component of research, as this allows testing the validity of the hypothesis (Sanz & Vignoletti, 2014).
+Standardization of core research outcomes can help in guiding future research, decreasing potential biases, and allowing for more reliable inter-study comparisons and pooled data analyses for the advancement of science and, ultimately, the enhancement of patient care.